srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

-- A set that maintains elements in sorted(ascending) order.
-They are naturally ordered sets.
+- A set that maintains elements in **sorted(ascending) order**.
+They are naturally ordered sets or we can sort according to *Comparator* provided at creation time.

 ### **NavigableSet**